 Have a solid picture of your target demographic when devising your B2C marketing and sales strategies.
 You’ll waste a lot of time, effort, and money trying to indiscriminately appeal to anyone and everyone.
 Do some research, understand your customer base, and develop detailed buyer personas.

-As per HubSpot’s own definition, a buyer persona is "a semi-fictional representation of your ideal customer based on market research and real data about your existing customers."
+As per HubSpot’s definition, a buyer persona is "a semi-fictional representation of your ideal customer based on market research and real data about your existing customers."

-That base is probably going to gravitate towards a different brand of sales than young professionals in their twenties.
+That base is probably going to gravitate toward a different brand of sales than young professionals in their twenties.
 Make sure you understand who you’re appealing to and tailor your messaging and sales pitches accordingly.
 For more perspective on buyer personas, check out this article.

 2. Establish rapport if you’re selling face-to-face

 If you’re going to be personally interfacing with your customers, you’re going to need to put them at ease and earn their trust throughout the sales process.
 You’ll have to understand their needs and sell on that basis.

 B2C selling is personal.
 You’re convincing a single consumer to spend their own money to accommodate their individual needs.
 That means you have to make them have a personal stake in your pitch and messaging.
 The best way to do that is to let them know you’re invested in their best interests.

 Offer thoughtful insights and direct your conversations without dominating them.
 Be authentic.
 And do what you can to make your customers understand that you have both the know-how and genuine desire to solve their problems with your product or service.